 This section gives an overview of EXE.
 We illustrate EXE's main features by walking the reader through the simple code example in Figure 1.
-When EXE checks this code, it explores each of its three possible paths, and finds two errors: an illegal memory write (line 12) and a division by zero (line 16).
+When EXE checks this code, it explores each of the three possible paths, and finds two errors: an illegal memory write (line 12) and a division by zero (line 16).
 Figure 2 gives a partial transcript of a checking run.

 To check their code with EXE, programmers only need to mark which memory locations should be treated as holding symbolic data whose values are initially entirely unconstrained.
 These memory locations are typically the input to the program.
 In the example, the call make\symbolic(&i) (line 4) marks the four bytes associated with the 32-bit variable i as symbolic.
-They then compile their code using the EXE compiler, exe-cc, which instruments it using the CIL source-to-source translator [36].
+The programmers then compile their code using the EXE compiler, exe-cc, which instruments it using the CIL source-to-source translator [Necula et al. 2002].
 This instrumented code is then compiled with a normal compiler (e.g., gcc), linked with the EXE runtime system to produce an executable (in Figure 2, ./a.out), and run.

-As the program runs, EXE executes each feasible path, tracking all constraints.
+As the program runs, EXE executes each feasible path, tracking the constraints on the input which will take it down each path.
 When a program path terminates, EXE calls STP to solve the path's constraints for concrete values.
-A path terminates when (1) it calls exit(), (2) it crashes, (3) an assertion fails, or (4) EXE detects an error.
+A path terminates when (1) exit() is called, (2) the program crashes, (3) an assertion fails, or (4) EXE detects an error.
 Constraint solutions are literally the concrete bit values for an input that will cause the given path to execute.
-When generated in response to an error, they provide a concrete attack that can be launched against the tested system.